© Gemäldegalerie Alte Meister in Dresden, Photo: Wolfgang Kreische

 The dramatic lighting, crude subject matter and bold arrangements of Caravaggio's paintings had a profound impact on many European painters.
-The Italian artist's influence was also felt in Netherlands and in particular on the school of Utrecht with whom Vermeer seems to have shared some initial artistic interests.
-Vermeer's mother-in-law Maria Thins had family ties with one of the key figures in Utrecht, Abraham.
-She possessed a discreet collection of paintings by Utrecht artists three of which appear on the background wall of some of Vermeer's paintings, including the standing Cupid in the present work.
+The Italian artist's influence was also felt in the Netherlands and in particular by the school of Utrecht with whom Vermeer seems initially to have shared some interests.
+Vermeer's mother-in-law, Maria Thins, had family ties with one of the key figures in Utrecht, Abraham Bloemaert.
+Thins possessed a discreet collection of paintings by Utrecht artists three of which appear on the background wall of Vermeer's paintings, including the standing Cupid in the present work.

-In this painting and the following Officer with a Laughing Girl, Vermeer began to experiment with what was to become the primary pictorial concern of his career: that of placing a figure or figures in a coherent three-dimensional space filled with natural light.
+In the present painting and the following Officer with a Laughing Girl, Vermeer began to experiment with what was to become the primary compositional concern of his career: that of placing a figure or figures in a coherent three-dimensional space filled with natural light.

 Although the theme of solitary figures reading and writing letters had become common subject matter, it was Rembrandt who was responsible for the most distinguished treatment of the subject (see left etching Portrait of Jan Six).
 Vermeer's Girl Reading Letter at an Open Window has been historically associated with the work of the elder Rembrandt.
-Even though there exists no documented ties between the two artists, Rembrandt's prints circulated throughout the Netherlands and were even prized by Italian art collectors.
-In any case, Vermeer had various acquaintances well-heeled in the fine arts, including his patron Pieter van Ruijven, who possessed works of Rembrandt and would have been all too eager to let them be studied by an young artist of talent.
+Even though there exist no documented ties between the two artists, Rembrandt's prints circulated throughout the Netherlands and were prized even by Italian art collectors.
+In any case, Vermeer had various well-heeled acquaintances in the fine arts, including his patron Pieter van Ruijven, who possessed works of Rembrandt and would have been all too eager to let them be studied by such a promising young artist as Vermeer.

-During the painting process of this picture Vermeer made many significant changes in order to clarify its composition and meaning.
+During the painting process, Vermeer made many significant changes to clarify the works's composition and meaning.
 X-ray images show that the head of the young girl was turned slightly away from the viewer originally positioned slightly in front and below its present place.
 The original position accounts for the comparatively full-faced reflection we now see in the window.

 The inclusion of a mirrored image in Vermeer's composition may have had also been a sort of reflection on the art of paintings itself.
 The influential artist and Dutch art writer Samuel van Hoogstraten defined painting as a "mirror of nature."
-However, Van Hoogstraten was not in favor of blindly describing the natural appearances of things in order to fool the eye, but accomplish it in a pleasurable, permissible and praiseworthy fashion which made the deceit acceptable.
+However, Van Hoogstraten was not in favor of blindly describing the natural appearances of things in order to fool the eye but accomplish it in a "pleasurable, permissible and praiseworthy fashion" that might make the deceit acceptable.

-The profile of this young girl matches quite well with that of the woman who poses in the Woman in Blue Reading a Letter (see image left).
+The profile of this young girl resembles that of the woman who poses in the Woman in Blue Reading a Letter.
 Some critics have been sympathetic to seeing the image of Vermeer's wife, Catharina Bolnes, although there exists no objective evidence in merit.
 Catharina and Vermeer had 15 children in all, 11 of whom survived the early years of childhood.